How To Decorate With Vintage Candlesticks Holders and Candles

 Another way to decorate with candles is to add wall sconces.
 I have several that are all thrifted and budget-friendly.

-The shell-shaped brass sconces are a favorite find last summer while we were renovating our beach cottage.
+The shell-shaped brass sconces were a favorite find last summer while we renovated our beach cottage.

 In addition, I’ve enjoyed using these wrought iron scones for several years above my farmhouse table.